444leod/Raytracer/README.md

 ## Configuration File
 Configuration file explication are in the HowToConfig File

+## Load a New Scene from a file
+Press the `N` key to Load a new scene.
+A prompt appear in the terminal to write the name of the input file wich represent the new scene

 ## Controls

 - Use the `Z`, `Q`, `S`, and `D` keys to move the camera forwards, leftwards, backwards, and rightwards, respectively.
 - Use the left and right arrow keys to change the field of view.
 - Use the `Space` key to move upwards and `Left Shift` to move downwards.
+- Use the `R` key to reload a scene

 ## Light

 ## Geometric Shapes